davetron5000/wtf-is-a-webpack/markdown/testing.md

 In this case, it's our choice of test runner.
 Note that I didn't say test _framework_, but test _runner_.
 Why are these even different things?
 What kind of test framework can't run tests?

-In they JavaScript ecosystem: pretty much all of them.
+In the JavaScript ecosystem: pretty much all of them.

 Because each project is a chance to artisnally hand-craft a small batch tool chain, and because the language we're using can't even agree on something basic like how to modularize code, we end up with lots of tools that cannot interoperate together at all.